Junting0211/assignment03/README.md

 * Each person has basic information
 * Each person has a background
 * Each person has work experience
-* Each soccer has been involved in different activities
+* Each person has been involved in different activities

 ## Taxonomy
 * Name